 To minimise breakage and to retain moisture, try wearing your hair in a protective style every now and then.
 Protective styles are those styles which do not expose the ends, such as buns, twists, braids, ropes, halo braids, cornrows, to dry air and manipulation.
 Try and incorporate protective styles into your routine, and have fun by playing around with the versatility of your natural hair – the protective and time-saving benefits are just an added bonus!

-Tip: Regular cotton towels are known for causing frizz and friction and absorbing moisture.
+Tip: Conventional cotton towels and their fibres are known for causing frizz and friction and absorbing too much moisture.
 Opt for a t-shirt or microfibre towel instead like our Gentle Curl Towel which is design to be ultra soft and gentle on all curl types.
 Gently blot, squeeze or pat excess water from your hair to minimise frizz.

 You might think this is the opposite of what you should do if you want to retain length but this is exactly what will keep your ends healthy.
 Split ends can be caused by regular wear and tear, improper detangling, brushing wet hair or excessive blow drying.
 Environmental breakage is caused by environmental factors that damage or break the hair.
 A good example is dryness that is caused from the hot summer sun, which is why it's good to use a natural oil like the African Citrus Bloom Hair Oil to protect your hair from the elements.

-Contrary to popular thought, split ends can never be repaired, they just keep on splitting up to the hair root.
+Contrary to popular thought, split ends can never be repaired.
 The only real cure for split ends is trimming them off.
 When you have split ends and you don't cut them, they will continue to split all the way up to the hair root, which can stunt length retention.

-Not to fret, a minor trim every 3-4 months will save you having to cut off an inch or more of extreme splits down the road.
+Not to fret, a minor trim (3-5mm) every 4-6 months will save you having to cut off an inch or more of extreme splits down the road.
 Analyse your tips closely to see if you detect lots of split ends.

 Other ways to prevent split ends are by simply being gentle with your hair, avoiding excessive/rough combing, reducing the use of heat and keeping your hair moisturised.

 A proper night time routine supports your curls.
 Wrap your hair before bed with a silk or satin scarf or using a silk or satin pillow case.
-These materials allow hair to slide smoothly, reducing friction, frizz and dryness as opposed to using cotton which absorbs moisture.
+These materials allow hair to slide smoothly, reducing hair and cuticle friction, frizz and dryness as opposed to using cotton which absorbs moisture.
 Your curls will thank you the next day!

-Love your natural hair regardless of type, texture, density or length.
+Last but never least, love your natural hair — regardless of type, texture, density or length.
 These factors simply help you to understand how your hair responds to techniques and manipulation.
 Love your hair in all its versatile and flexible ways— the beauty of curls.
 Our curls are simply incredible, from the ways they take various shapes to how they transform.
 Avoid using depreciating terms like ‘’tame’’, ‘‘control’’, ‘‘unmanageable’’ or ‘‘wild’’ and correct anyone who uses those terms.
 Your curls are not to be controlled, but simply to be understood.
 Don't force your hair to do or achieve something it won't or can't.
 Give your natural hair the freedom to express your identity with different style — long or short, coloured, or straightened.
 Understanding best and safe practices is key.
-Ps: this also means embracing the frizz - you can’t control it so why not love it :-)
+Ps: this also means embracing the frizz - you can’t control it so why not love it.